 Users can "flatten" documents for easier compatibility, set document passwords and save or load documents across a wide variety of cloud services, such as iCloud, Dropbox, Evernote and Google Drive.

-It may cost more than some of the other free PDF readers, but PDFpen 5 does provide a thorough suite of tools for reading and editing PDFs on your iOS device, and it's well worth it if you're a professional who needs to deal with PDFs on the go.
-Version 5 introduced a dark mode (you'll need to be running iOS 13) and a variety of stationery styles.
+It may cost more than some of the other free PDF readers, but PDFpen 6 does provide a thorough suite of tools for reading and editing PDFs on your iOS device, and it's well worth it if you're a professional who needs to deal with PDFs on the go.

 A powerful PDF reader for iOS devices, GoodReader offers a variety of annotation, navigation, and file management tools.
 Search tools, text reflow and other navigation tools allow you to easily get to where you need in a doc, while text and freehand annotation tools and digital signature let you easily make your mark.
 An included file manager lets you handle documents on your device, with support for uploading and downloading to cloud storage.